Lower Bounds for Subset Sum in Resolution with Modular Counting: Introduction

-Our ultimate goal is to identify natural hardness criterions for pairs $(A, b)$ simultaneously with discovering novel lower bound techniques allowing to prove lower bounds for these maps in dag-like Res(lin$_{\F}$).
+Our ultimate goal is to identify natural hardness criterions for pairs $(A, b)$ simultaneously with discovering novel lower bound techniques allowing to prove lower bounds for these maps in dag-like $\reslin{\F}$.
 Especially valuable would be a hardness criterion for $(A, b)$, where $A$ is such that the matrix $A$ contains small number of nonzero elements in each row, in that case $A\cdot x = b$ would have a short CNF encoding and thus a lower bound for $A\cdot x = b$ would imply a lower bound for a CNF.

-Another interesting and related task is to identify natural hardness criterions for $(A, b)$ in polynomial calculus over $\F$, a pretty well-understood proof system.
-Firstly, polynomial calculus might serve as a testing ground for hardness for Res(lin$_{\F}$): polynomial calculus lower bounds imply tree-like Res(lin$_{\F}$) lower bounds \cite{PT18}.
+Another interesting and related task is to identify natural hardness criterions for $(A, b)$ in polynomial calculus over $\F_q$, a pretty well-understood proof system.
+Firstly, polynomial calculus might serve as a testing ground for hardness for $\reslin{\F_q}$: polynomial calculus lower bounds imply tree-like $\reslin{\F_q}$ lower bounds \cite{PT18}.
 But it is also of independent interest.
 In \cite{AlekhnovichRazborov01} Alekhnovich and Razborov formulated a polynomial calculus hardness criterion for 0-1 unsatisfiable systems $g_1 = 0, \ldots, g_m = 0$ of polynomial equations.
 Denote $M$ the 0-1 $m\times n$ matrix such that $g_i$ depends on $x_j$ iff $M_{ij} = 1$.
-Then the system $g_1 = 0, \ldots, g_m = 0$ is hard for polynomial calculus if each of $g_i$ is $l$-immune for $l\geq 4$ and $M$ is a good enough expander.
-However, the requirement for $g_i$ to be $l$-immune for $l\geq 4$ means that $g_i$ must be of degree at least $4$ and thus the characterisation of hard systems in \cite{AlekhnovichRazborov01} completely avoids hard 0-1 unsatisfiable systems of linear equations over $\F$.
+Then the system $g_1 = 0, \ldots, g_m = 0$ is hard for polynomial calculus if each of $g_i$ is $l$-immune for $l > 1$ larger than some small constant and $M$ is a good enough expander.
+However, the requirement for $g_i$ to be $l$-immune for $l > 1$ means that the characterisation of hard systems in \cite{AlekhnovichRazborov01} completely avoids hard 0-1 unsatisfiable systems of linear equations over $\F_q$.
 Note that it is not hard to prove polynomial calculus lower bounds for some specific $(A, b)$, in fact one can even define a class of $(A, b)$ constructed from CNFs and an implicit subclass, for which lower bounds follow from Alekhnovich-Razborov lower bounds, but this does not give rise to any \emph{natural} hardness criterion.